 Keep on reading for the answers to these fascinating questions and for more insightful information on one of the most devastating and yet inevitable parts of one’s dating life.

-Top Ten Eye-Opening Breakup Statistics
+Top 10 Relationship Breakup Statistics for 2021

 - Long-distance relationships have a 58% success rate.